 Yolo Food Bank will occupy the building by the end of March 2019.

 Why did you purchase instead of lease a larger building?

 We conducted an extensive search in Yolo County on all options that could handle our logistical and space needs.
 At the time, there were few spaces that came close to filling our needs and real estate prices and interest rates were very favorable to us.
 As a business matter, it was determined prudent to own our facilities, save money on rent that can be used for food, and not be subject to leases.

 Who are your donors?

 We are fortunate to have a wide variety of support from throughout the county and have received gifts from individuals, corporations and foundations.
-We started our campaign with 100% financial support from our Board of Directors and Campaign Committee.
+We started our campaign with the financial support of 100% of our Board of Directors and Campaign Committee.
 Campaign leaders are now engaged in conversation with scores of people in Yolo County who care about hunger in our community.
 Many are already financial supporters of the food bank.
 Others are new to our organization but are inspired by our vision.
-To raise $6 million will require gifts from hundreds of individuals, companies and grant-making organizations.
+To raise $7.4 million will require gifts from hundreds of individuals, companies and grant-making organizations.